digidotcom/python-devicecloud/docs/ws.rst

 Direct Web Services API
 =======================

-The Device Cloud exposes a large set of functionality to users and the python-devicecloud library seeks to provide convenient and complete APIs for a majority of these.
+Device Cloud exposes a large set of functionality to users and the python-devicecloud library seeks to provide convenient and complete APIs for a majority of these.
 However, there are APIs which the library does not cover; some may have coverage in the future and others may never